Standard curves for OD600 readings

 Calibrating your OD600 readings

 Depending on the purposes of your research, you may want to calibrate your Pioreactor against known samples and OD600 values.
-We've given you the option to do this through the command line, similar to how pump calibrations currently work.
-Calibrations using the UI are coming soon!
+We've given you the option to do this through the command line, similar to how pump and stirring calibrations currently work.

-The calibration works by reading a dilution series.
+protocol requires only require one vial, your sample of interest, and an accurate way to measure liquids (we recommend a micropipette of volume range 100 to 1000 uL).
+The protocol works by reading a dilution series.
 You will start with 10mL of your sample of interest cultivated in your media, at the highest density you expect to observe.
 During the calibration, you will specify and add an amount of your media to dilute your sample.
 To avoid overflowing, the program will prompt you to reduce the volume in your vial to 10mL at set intervals.
+Depending on your number of measurements, you may be prompted to reduce your vial volume to 10 mL.
+OPTIONAL: At this point, you may take the OD600 reading of your vial on a different instrument and input this OD600 value for the current measurement.

 Running the calibration

-One of your photodiodes will be located in the 45°, 90°, or 135° pocket on the vial holder.
+One of your photodiodes will be located in the 90° or 135° pocket on the vial holder.
 You will be prompted to confirm the angle of your PD cable.
 If this is incorrect, go to the Configuration tab on the Pioreactor UI and under od_config.photodiode_channel, change to your angle of choice, then restart your OD calibration.
-Change the angle through the UI configuration tab.

 Following the questions, stirring and optical density reading will begin.
 A graph is generated as you calibrate so you can see your progress.